-An overview of the seven steps that need to be followed for schools to measure the wellbeing of their pupils as part of HeadStart are below.
+An overview of the eight steps that need to be followed for schools to measure the wellbeing of their pupils as part of HeadStart are below.

 - Reviewing the pre-prepared parent letters

 - Informing parents about the survey and giving them the option to opt out